natcap/invest.users-guide/source/en/urban_flood_mitigation.rst

     * **flood_vol**: The flood volume (``Q_m3``, equation :eq:`flood_volume`) per watershed.

-    * **aff_bld**: potential damage to built infrastructure in currency units, per watershed.
+    * **aff_bld**: potential damage to built infrastructure per watershed, calculated as (building area x damage cost), summed by watershed.
+Units are the same currency provided as damage cost input.
 Only calculated when the Built Infrastructure Vector input is provided.
 Note that this does not take into account actual flood depth or extent, so should be used as an indicator only.

-    * **serv_blt**: :math:`Service.built` values for this watershed (see equation :eq:`service.built`), in units of :math:`currency·m^3`.
-An indicator of the ecosystem service of runoff retention for the watershed.
+    * **serv_blt**: :math:`Service.built` values for this watershed (see equation :eq:`service.built` for more information), in units of :math:`currency·m^3`.
+A relative indicator of the ecosystem service of runoff retention for the watershed, that has the potential to reduce flooding for built infrastructure.
 Only calculated when the Built Infrastructure Vector input is provided.
 Note that this does not take into account actual flood depth or extent, so should be used as an indicator only.

 Appendix: Data sources and Guidance for Parameter Selection
 ===========================================================